Incoming Students Updates and Frequently Asked Questions

 - Do you encourage students to use the Writing Center in their first semester?

-- My son will be a freshman in the fall.
-How will we know how many and which of his classes will be in person vs. online if he lives on campus?
+- My child will be a freshman in the spring.
+How will we know how many and which of their classes will be in person vs. online if they lives on campus?

 - When will I get my Welcome Kit?